i-c-stratigraphy/subcommission-cretaceous/pages/news/campanian-ceremony.md

 The representative of the Italian scientific organizations Sandro Conticelli (President SGI-Italian Geological Society), Giorgio Carnevale (President SPI-Italian Paleontological Society), Piero Gianolla (President CIS-Italian Commission on Stratigraphy), and Andrea Fiorentino (representative ISPRA Italian Geological Survey) attended the ceremony.

-Members of the Cretaceous Subcommission together with many geologists and students of the University of Perugia, Urbino, Firenze, Milano, Torino, Camerino, and several citizen of the area of Gubbio interested in heritage sites participated to the event.
+Members of the Cretaceous Subcommission together with many geologists and students of the Universities of Perugia, Urbino, Firenze, Milano, Torino, Camerino, and several citizen of the area of Gubbio interested in heritage sites participated to the event.

 ![](https://stratigraphy.org/subcommission-cretaceous/images/people.jpg)
 <p style="font-size:smaller;"> From left to right: M. Menichetti, S. Conticelli, A. Montanari, A. Fiorentino, D. Harper, S. Finney, M.R.
 Petrizzo, R. Coccioni, A. Gale, P. Gianolla, G. Carnevale </p>